deephaven-examples/deephaven-weaviate/README.md

 # Deephaven + Weaviate for real-time semantic search

 This repository combines Deephaven with Weaviate to show a simple example of a combination that could be used to power a real-time semantic search engine.
 It uploads 80 books with descriptions and language from the [Skelebor/book_titles_and_descriptions](https://huggingface.co/datasets/Skelebor/book_titles_and_descriptions) dataset.
 The dataset itself contains nearly 2 million books.
 However, this tool uses Weaviate's free tier, which is rate-limited at 100 items/hour.
 Thus, 80 is chosen to allow some room to perform searches on the data.
 The books are added to a `Book` class (which is created if it doesn't exist).
-From there, the Deephaven instance creates an input table called `book_genres`.
+From there, the Deephaven instance creates an input table called `book_search`.
 Add data to this table by double clicking on cells and typing search terms.
 Click commit to automatically trigger the `book_recommandations` table to update with the top result (both book title and description) returned from Weaviate's vector search engine.

 ## About this project